TWoolhouse/lboroCW-Trelno/design/report.md

 - Design the class diagram
   - Modelled the system as a diagram.
   - Modelled the system in JavaScript classes.
-- Designed and created the api (Application Programming Interface)
+- Designed and created the API
-  - Created a consistent api to be reused throughout the project to make the project reactive.
+  - Created a consistent API to be reused throughout the project and make webpage elements reactive.
   - Implemented a schemeless database.
-  - Custom serialisation system to allow for content parity between individual webpages.
+  - Curated a custom serialistion system to allow for content parity between individual webpages.
 - Login

+  - Developed functionality that enables the user to login and will stay logged in for the duration of the session.
+  - Additionally implemented the function to havethe user log outfrom anywhere within the system.
-  - Functionality to keep track of the current logged-in user.
+  - Also added functionality to keep track of the current logged-in user.

-  - Developed the functionality that allowed users to log in/log out.
+- Posts
+  - creating / editing / viewing posts.
+  - searching through posts.
+  - creating topics.
+  - integrate API md

-- Other contributions
+- Other Contributions
-  - Ensured the 'Kanban' on the dashboard and the project page are consistent.
+  - Ensuring the kanban on the dashboard and the project page are consistent.
   - Coded the system for dividing a task into multiple subtasks.
-  - Developed the functionality that allowed Users to be assigned to a task.
+  - Integrated functionality allowing users to be assigned to task.
-  - Coded the functionality that allowed creating, editing and viewing posts.
-  - Developed the search functionality that allows searching through posts.
-  - Responsible for developing the functionality for creating topics.
-  - Responsible for developing the functionality for creating clients.
+  - Developed the code and interactivity to create clients within the system.
-  - Displaying an employees current workload on both the manager and project page.
+  - Designed and created the ability to display an employees current workload on both the manager and project page.
+  - Contributed to teamates knowledge of both CSS and JavaScript, leading them to progress throughout more of the projectand supporting them in that.

 # Requirements